Best Ways to Make Money Scrapping Metal

 In Your Home

-Several common household items can be found in one’s own home.
-Many items from frying pans to the kitchen sink they are washed in can be sold for the value of their metal.
+Several everyday household items can be found in one’s own home.
+Many items, from frying pans to the kitchen sink they are washed in, can be sold for the value of their metal.

 Other household items used to recycle scrap metal include: